BID stands for Business Improvement District

 BIDs can be formed around specific geography like a street or town centre or they can be thematic and focus on food and drink or tourism for example.

-Possilpark BID is focused on Saracen Street and is currently in a pilot phase.
+Possilpark BID is focused on Saracen Street and is currently in its first term, 2022 -2027.

-To become a fully-fledged BID, local businesses vote in a ballot to establish a company that will deliver agreed activities financed from a shared fund.
+To become a fully-fledged BID, local businesses voted in a ballot in early 2022 to establish a company that will deliver agreed activities financed from a shared fund.
 This fund is created from a levy that is charged to local businesses on top of their business rates

 BIDs can only exist if they get support from a clear majority of local businesses in that vote.
 Able to operate for up to five years, BIDS can continue beyond that period on the basis that another vote takes place.